 We report our financial statements in U.S. dollars.
 Therefore, any foreign currencies owned are converted to U.S. dollars at the current exchange rate.
 We hold a significant amount of Canadian dollars in Canadian and U.S. banks as a result of past financings that were denominated in Canadian dollars.
-We continue to hold Canadian dollars due to higher investment returns and due to the relative strength of the Canadian dollar versus the U.S. dollar.
-When the Canadian dollar to U.S. dollar exchange rate changes from one reporting period to another, we report gains and losses on currency translations.
-A strengthening Canadian dollar will result in gains and a weakening Canadian dollar will result in losses as long as we continue to hold Canadian dollars for investment purposes.
+We continue to hold Canadian dollars due to higher investment returns and as a hedge against Canadian dollar spending.
+As the majority of our expenses are in U.S. dollars, we have converted Canadian dollars to U.S. dollars during the past quarter and will continue to do so as market opportunities present more favorable conversion rates.
+A strengthening Canadian dollar will result in gains and a weakening Canadian dollar will result in losses as long as we continue to hold Canadian dollars.